SoftwareSeniPT/spotzer-codex/markdowns/daily-report.md

 * FB (Feedbacks) = 0
 * Maintenance / Revision = 0
 * Quotes = N / A

-* The Table view. for more detailed information, such as project status, Notes, tasks left etc.

 The Table has Icons that represent each Project Categories, as well as the reseller.